 • How our addiction to salt (sodium chloride) not only causes us to eat more (note how companies use salt even in cereal — in items you don’t expect it to be) and bloat due to the triggering of our bodies to retain more water (in an effort to dilute it) — but also adds to the risk of hardening of the arteries, cardiovascular disease, and kidney and liver issues.
 Most modern, “refined” salt is a far cry from how the Lord made it.
 “When God created vegetables,” writes Abel, “He designed them in such a way that they would provide the perfect amount of sodium” — far less than is in most foods, and certainly vastly less than in the processed foods that dominate our supermarket (a single large dill pickle contains more sodium than we should consume in an entire day; a single slice of American cheese a fifth; a serving of many biscuit or pancake mixes nearly half; never mind fast-foods!).

 • That in refined bleached, enriched” flour is often made with a dough-softening process that uses a compound called L-cysteine, much of which is imported from China, where it is manufactured using toxic chemicals and for protein human hair (collected in barbershops), duck feathers, or petroleum byproducts.
 “After the human hair and duck feathers have been dissolved in acid, the L-cysteine is isolated through a chemical process, packaged, and shipped off toe commercial bakers in the United States,” he writes.
-“You may want to conduct your own internet research using the key words ‘source of L-cysteine’ to see for yourself.”
-We note in doing so that hog hair also is used.
+“You may want to conduct your own internet research using the key words.”
+When you do, you find that hog hair is also used by the Chinese.

 • That the artificial compound aspartame is not actually sweet but a composition of three chemicals that trick the brain into thinking something is sweet (while potentially causing a myriad of health threats, brain damage, and even eventual weight gain).
 One ingredient in aspartame (and not even the worst) is methanol, commonly known as wood alcohol.
 The astonishing chemicals that are passed off as food will amaze you.